Planning your capture project

 IV.
 Custom kit size

 Our kits come in modules of up to 20,000 unique baits.
-The size of the kit (number of modules) needed for your custom design will be dictated by (1) the total size of the genomic target(s), (2) bait length, and (3) tiling density that you choose.
+The size of the kit (number of modules) needed for your custom design will be dictated by both the total size of the genomic target(s), and the specific placement of baits along the targets (e.g. tiling density, removal of baits in non-specific regions, etc).
 See our Custom Baitset Calculator to help estimate the number of bait sequences required for your design.

 V. Delivery timeline